Your support makes a difference.

 Today, is about listening to others.
 Next week we'll explore the importance of listening to ourselves.
 Healing requires both.

-I truly believe when people feel seen and heard by God, it's easier for them to see and hear God.
+I truly believe when we feel seen and heard by others, it's easier to see and hear God.

 What is God whispering to your heart at the moment?